 Saltwater-cooled greenhouses utilize saltwater to provide suitable growing conditions for year-round cultivation of high-value vegetable crops in hot and arid environments.
 The saltwater is run down honeycombed cardboard pads at one end of the greenhouse, while solarpowered fans draw hot desert air through them and into the greenhouse.
 As the saltwater evaporates into the hot air, the air becomes cooler and more humid, creating a growing environment inside the greenhouse wellsuited for the cultivation of vegetable crops.
 By using saltwater to provide evaporative cooling and humidification, the crops' water requirements are minimized and yields maximized with a minimal carbon footprint.

-Data from The Sahara Forest Project pilot operations in Qatar has demonstrated:
+TheData from the Sahara Forest Project pilot operations in Qatar and demonstration facility in Jordan confirms:

-- The yields obtained in the pilot stage are competitive with that of leading European greenhouse operations with 75 kg of cucumbers per m2 a year. - The greenhouse achieved up to 15 degrees cooling in summer. - The water usage is half of comparable greenhouses in the region. - The Saltwater-cooled greenhouse allows for year-round production of high quality crops, even in periods with very high outside temperatures.
+- The yields obtained in the pilot stage are highly competitive - The greenhouses are being cooled up to 15 degrees compared with outside temperatures. - The water usage significantly lower, approximately 1/10, compared to conventional agricultural practices in the region. - The Saltwater-cooled greenhouses allow for year-round production of high quality crops, even in periods with very high outside temperatures